tic-oss/tic-oss.github.io/docs/DevelopersGuide/MindMap/GetStarted.md

 Welcome to the CanvasToCode!
 It's a powerful tool for planning your project architecture by visualizing the components of your application using draggable nodes and connecting edges.
 Follow these steps to effectively use the CanvasToCode:

 ### Step 1: Accessing CanvasToCode
 To get started, visit our website by [Clicking here](https://tic.comakeit.com/).
-You can access the CanvasToCode from the navigation bar and also from CanvasToCode button on home page by clicking on "new".
+You can access the CanvasToCode from the navigation bar and also from CanvasToCode button on home page by clicking on "new" from CanvasToCode dropdown.
 ![Alt Text](../../Images/homepage.png)

 ### Step 2: Logging in